johnkerl/miller/go/reg-test/README.md

   sourcing them with the Bash `.` operator.
 * Each has lines of the form `run_mlr ...` or `mlr_expect_fail ...`.
 Those functions are defined in `reg_test/run`.
 They take `mlr` command-lines as arguments.
-* Each case can fail in the following ways: o Zero invocations were attempted. o A given `run_mlr ...` invocation exits with non-zero when it should exit with zero. o A given `mlr_expect_fail ...` invocation exits with zero when it should exit with non-zero. o The output of the invocations in the case's actual-output file differs from the case's expected-output file.
+* Each case can fail in the following ways:
+  * Zero invocations were attempted.
+  * A given `run_mlr ...` invocation exits with non-zero when it should exit with zero.
+  * A given `mlr_expect_fail ...` invocation exits with zero when it should exit with non-zero.
+  * The output of the invocations in the case's actual-output file differs from the case's expected-output file.

 ## Debugging failures of existing cases